 Everyone must check in with Registration upon arrival!
 No exceptions - we need to know who is on site.
 Check-in hours are subject to change; if the Registrar’s Office is closed upon your arrival, make sure you go during the next open hours.

 Insurance Waiver and Release Form: Dance New England's liability insurance policy requires that we have everyone sign an insurance waiver - participants, staff, and parents/legal guardians of minor children.
 If you did not complete this form as part of your online registration, you will be asked to sign this waiver at check-in.

 Parent/guardian: If you have not done health/permission forms and photo permissions online, you will need to your YPP/Teen forms at check-in.
 Unless we have your signed permission, we will not use recognizable images of you or your children in our publicity.

-You will be asked to sign DNE's Safety Statement, as well as a photo release (to use your or your minor child's image in publicity [print and/or web]).
+You will be asked to sign DNE's Safety Statement, as well as a photo release (to use your or your minor child's image for DNE publicity purposes)

-If you're going to be late or need to cancel, contact the Registrar, Zsuzsi, at firstname.lastname@example.org
+If you are going to be late or need to cancel, contact the Registrar, Zsuzsi, at firstname.lastname@example.org

 Chores & Takedown

-After seeing the Registrar at Check In, proceed to the Dining Hall to sign up for your chore shifts and take down tasks.
+After checking in with the Registrar, the next step is to sign up for your chore shifts and take down chore.

 Parents of very young children will be able to complete half of their chores in childcare.
 Work Exchange folks are still responsible for chores, so please consider your chore hour requirements when you sign up for work exchange hours.
 Chores table hours will be posted at Camp.

-Everyone is required to sign up for a Take Down task.
+Everyone is required to sign up for a Take Down chore.
 Our final major community activity at Camp is Take Down.
-This Breaking of Camp is traditionally a time of energetic, joyous community teamwork.
-Even if you’re leaving before the end of camp, there are ways for you to participate in putting camp away for next year.
-If you are leaving before end of camp, we still need your help!
+Even if you’re leaving before the end of camp, we need your help!
+There are ways for you to participate in putting camp away for next year.

-If you registered for three or more days you are required to sign-up for a 2 hour take down task, in addition to Chores.
-Take Down is encouraged but optional for setup volunteers, and single parents with children under 5 years of age are exempted from Take Down chores.
+If you registered for three or more days you are required to sign-up for a 2-hour Take Down task, in addition to Chores.
+Single parents with children under 5 years of age are exempted from Take Down chores.
 Committee heads and Coordinators may work on their committee areas for Take Down.